 1 - Stating the obvious, but you have to start with referencing your brand and identity manual, as this should be the cornerstone of your brand … even if it does not tell the designer everything they need to know.

-3 - Detail what is either miss representative or missing from your defined brand….help us understand what is relevant and what is no longer relevant in how you are being portrayed.
+3 - Detail what is either misrepresentative or missing from your defined brand….help us understand what is relevant and what is no longer relevant in how you are being portrayed.

 4 - Tell us more about your company and how your are positioned:

-We understand that it may be difficult to for example define your USP, however do try … it is vital to your marketing.
+We understand that it may be difficult, for example, to define your USP, but do try … it is vital to your marketing.

 Some useful tangents that you can adapt:

 - Traditional vs. Modern

 - Steady as she goes vs. High growth